Approximation Algorithms for Computing Maximin Share Allocations: Two Special Cases

 \section{Two Special Cases}

-In this section, we consider two special cases on which we can have better results.
-The first is the case of $n=3$ agents, where we obtain a $7/8$-approximation, improving on the $3/4$-approximation of~\cite{PW14}.
+In this section, we consider two interesting special cases, where we have improved approximations.
+The first is the case of $n=3$ agents, where we obtain a $7/8$-approximation, improving on the $3/4$-approximation of~\citet{PW14}.
 The second is the case where all values for the goods belong to $\{0, 1, 2\}$.
-This is an extension of the $\{0, 1\}$ setting discussed in~\cite{BL14} and we show how to get an exact allocation without any approximation loss.
+This is an extension of the $\{0, 1\}$ setting discussed in~\citet{BL16}, and we show how to get an exact allocation without any approximation loss.